NLnetLabs/connectbyname/notes/dns-client-proxy.md

 : name of outgoing interface for transport connections

 This option is designed to give control over what level of detail it wants to specify.
-The first 5 flags (U, O, A, P, and D) give generate requirements for properties of DNS transports that are used by the client proxy.
-The U flag specifies no encryption, the O flag, at least optimistic encryption and the A flag require authenticated encryptions.
+The first 5 flags (U, UA, A, P, and D) give generate requirements for properties of DNS transports that are used by the client proxy.
+The U flag specifies no encryption, the UA flag, at least unauthenticated encryption and the A flag require authenticated encryptions.
+With the U, UA, and A flags clear, an effort is made to reach authenticated encryption, if that fails unauthenticated encryption and if that fails, fall back to an unencryption transport.
 The P and D flags allow the application to require a specfic authentication mechanism (PKI or DANE).
+When both flags are set, PKI and DANE are required together.
+If no flags are set, are least one of the two has to succeed if authenticated encryption is required.

 The next flags provide more detailed control over which transports should be used or not.
 For each of 5 different transports